The Indian Pacific Train

 What is the Indian Pacific train’s route?

 Spanning Australia from East to West, the Indian Pacific travels from Sydney to Perth (and vice versa), with several notable stops along the route.
-You can either take the entire route across the country, or either embark or finish your journey at Adelaide, either travelling between Adelaide and Sydney, or Adelaide and Perth.
+You can embark on the entire route across the country, or choose to take a smaller section of the journey.

 Along the route, you can disembark for off-train experiences at several key stops: Kalgoorlie, Cook, Barossa Valley, Adelaide, Broken Hill and the Blue Mountains.